axibase/atsd/integration/tableau/examples/max_number_of_measures.md

 ## Results

-Most records were reported on the 31st day of month:
+Most records reported on the 31st day of month:

 ![](../images/pie.png)